Running and Stress Fractures

 There are five elongated bones that are located in the feet which are known as the metatarsal bones.
 These bones absorb the impact that occurs as walking and running are done, and as a result, can become fractured.
 Stress fractures are considered to be hairline fractures and can happen when repetitive activities are frequently performed.
 Common symptoms of stress fractures include pain, swelling, and bruising.
 It is beneficial to avoid putting weight on the affected foot as the healing process takes place.
 It can occur as a result of a sudden change in running, or from eating foods that have insufficient nutrients.
 The average recovery time is approximately six to eight weeks, and it may help to gradually return to high impact activities.
 If you are suffering from a stress fracture, it is suggested that you speak with a podiatrist who can determine what the best treatment option is for you.

 Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep your pain free and on your feet.
+To learn more, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep your pain free and on your feet.

 Dealing with Stress Fractures of the Foot and Ankle

 Stress fractures occur in the foot and ankle when muscles in these areas weaken from too much or too little use.
 The feet and ankles then lose support when walking or running from the impact of the ground.
 Since there is no protection, the bones receive the full impact of each step.
 Stress on the feet can cause cracks to form in the bones, thus creating stress fractures.

 What Are Stress Fractures?